The FIRST step for trend following success is to understand what you can trade via price action alone. Essentially, EVERYTHING:

 Historical Trend Following Winning Charts

-These all prove the historical trend legacy.
+These all show the historical trend legacy.
 The past, the current, and the future–all times when trend following can excel (great history of trend following; PDF).

 Trend following trading can be applied to many different instruments (futures, ETFs & LEAPs, for ex.) and many different markets such as currencies (FX, forex), interest rates, global stock indices, grains, softs, meats, metals and energies.
 It has been applied to the great tech names: Google, Apple, Priceline, Tesla, Amazon, Las Vegas Sands & Facebook, etc. And the strategy is not limited to USA.
 It is for all types of markets in all countries, i.e. USA to Singapore to China to Brazil to Japan to Switzerland.
 This is the strategy that has universal applicability.
 No fundamentals needed.